gar1t/2016-05-12-ceug/slides.md

 - Are *exceptions* -- aka surprises, unexpected events
 - *Never* handle something you don't expect or don't understand
-- Again, if you expect it, it's not an exception
 - Let exceptions crash the process!

 ---